-The Registrar may approve leaves of absences and/or waive interim satisfactory standards for certain circumstances.
+The Registrar mayapprove a Leave of Absence and/or waive interim satisfactory standards for certain circumstances.
 At the time of a request for an LOA, a student must be satisfactorily progressing academically.

-Students who find it necessary to take a leave of absence must make a written request to administration and approval is granted on an individual basis.
-'OA's that are properly approved will be maintained in the student's permanent file.
-LOA's approved for students receiving Title IV funding may not exceed 180 consecutive days in one 12 month period.
+Students who find it necessary to take a leave of absence must make a written request to the administration and approval is granted on an individual basis.
+However, if unforeseen circumstances prevent a student from providing a prior written request, the school may grant the student's request for a leave of absence.
+In this event, the school will document the decision to grant an LOA without prior written request and will collect the corresponding written request at a later date.
+LOA's that are properly approved will be maintained in the student's permanent file.
+LOA's approved for students receiving Title IV funding may not exceed 180 consecutive days in one 12-month period.
+The 12-month period begins on the first day of the student's initial Leave of Absence.
 Students returning from leave of absence may have to wait for the appropriate course to be offered, which may cause them to exceed their maximum program completion time.
-Tuition cost may be affected.
+Tuition costs may be affected.
 Failure to return from a leave of absence will result in termination from the program.
 Standards of satisfactory progress will not be affected during an approved leave of absence.
 In the event that a student who receives federal financial aid is withdrawn from their academic program due to failure to return as scheduled, the commencement of their federal student loan repayment grace period will be marked by their last date of attendance before the start of the Leave of Absence (LOA).
-This circumstance may result in the loans entering immediate repayment, and the student's eligibility for continued federal financial aid will be subject to a review.
+This circumstance may result in the loans entering immediate repayment, and the student's eligibility for continued federal financial aid will be subject to review.
 In some cases, it may be necessary for the school to return any federal financial aid funds received on behalf of the student to the U.S. Department of Education.